atomaszewicz/Simpsons/RStudio/Analysis.md

 # Analyzing The Simpson's Quality

-We have already cleaned the raw IMDb data in an excel spreadsheet and we will bring it into RStudio for analysis.
+We have already cleaned the raw IMDb data in an excel spreadsheet, so we bring it into RStudio for analysis.

-Begin by loading our favorite packages.
+First we load our favorite packages.

 ```R
 install.packages("xlsx")